monasca/monasca-docker/README.md

   - persister
 - Automated builds for the containers could be a big advantage and in that case each image should have its own git repo.
 - Setup clustered versions of the various containers.
 This will mean a custom zookeeper.

+# Known Issues
+- If DOCKER_HOST is not set the docker_url does not properly fall back to the default.